daltoniam/DCSlideOutViewController/README.md

 # Install #

-The recommended approach for installing DCDataViews is via the CocoaPods package manager, as it provides flexible dependency management and dead simple installation.
+The recommended approach for installing DCSlideOutViewController is via the CocoaPods package manager, as it provides flexible dependency management and dead simple installation.

 via CocoaPods